kshedden/seqmatch/README.md

 * Windows: The left edges of windows, one of which must match exactly.

-* MinDinuc: The minum number of distinct dinucleotides that must be present in a read (or it is dropped).
+* MinDinuc: The minimum number of distinct dinucleotides that must be present in a read (or it is dropped).
 This eliminates uninformative matches that take a lot of space and time to enumerate.